 Make sure you have everything you need before you leave the house.
-You don’t want to be smacking your head when you get to the campsite, realizing you forgot the flashlights in the garage.
+You don’t want to be smacking your head when you get to the campsite, realizing you forgot the flashlights or the water container for camping in the garage.

 5. Consider what you want to do

 A camping trip shouldn’t exclusively be camping.
 Think about why you want to go camping, as well as what you’d like to do with your kids — whether it’s swimming, hiking, birdwatching or fly fishing.
 This will help decide what region you want to go to.

 6. Find a suitable campground

 Once you know what it is you want to do with your kids, you’ll want to start searching for a campground.
 Do your research, as you want a place that will meet your needs while being accessible to your family.
 Also, check to see if animals are welcome if you plan on bringing a pet along.

 7. Dress your kids accordingly

 You’re going to want to make sure your kids are properly dressed for the weather, too.
 That includes double layers for cool to cold weather as well as a rain jacket and rain boots for wet, muddy weather.